TEXTUAL ACTANTS (INFRASTRUCTURE) (2026)

-Texts 1 and 2 have been developed into audio performances, broadcast in Summer 2024 with TACO / RTM.FM (Best listened to through headphones or speakers.)
+Texts 1 and 2 within the book were previously developed as audio performances, broadcast in Summer 2024 with TACO / RTM.FM (Best listened to through headphones or speakers.)

 Voices: Jane McDowell and Rosalind Stockwell